H8X24A1/H8X24A1.github.io/definitions.md

 A connector is needed to establish a connection between the HXA.io system and a Microsoft service like Microsoft Exchange Online or Microsoft Teams.
 For HXA.io Roombooking a connection to an on-premise Exchange is possible too.

 ==- Resource
-A resource is a type of container where all information and settings of calendar and devices are stored in.
+A resource is a type of container where all information and settings of room calendar and devices are stored in.

 ==- Calendar
 With calendar we mean the calendar of a room mailbox or resource mailbox to schedule your resources.